 |Principal Investigators and designated Laboratory Contacts are encouraged to monitor

 IACUC training requirements for their protocol through Protocol Training Reports in eRAM.

 Failure to complete any training requirements by the specified timelines will result in a report to the IACUC for training non-compliance.
-Learn more about possible IACUC responses to issues of non-compliance by reviewing U-M’s Policy on Non-Compliance.
+Learn more about possible IACUC responses to issues of non-compliance by reviewing the Policy on Investigating Noncompliance and Animal Welfare Concerns.

 The Unit for Laboratory Animal Medicine also requires additional training to be completed before access to ULAM-managed housing areas can be granted.
 Additional details on these training requirements can be found on the Animal Housing Access page.

 If you will work under an IACUC approved protocol, you must first be added to the protocol's handling details